chinnurtb/app-scraper/README.md

 See `websites.txt` for an example of that file.

 ##Using the androidMarketLib alone##
 The project uses a customized AndroidMarketLib, used to query the Android Play Store for information on the app.
+This library can be found under /lib/jar, while the source code can be found under /java.
 This library was compiled based on the code by Thiel Alexandre [here](http://code.google.com/p/android-market-api/) (Apache 2.0 License).

 To use this library from the command line, one can run it as a jar, using the command:

-   java -cp ./jar/androidmarketlib.jar:./jar/protobuf-java.jar com.gc.android.market.api.Main <email> <password> <androidId> <query> <limit>
+    java -cp ./lib/jar/androidmarketlib.jar:./lib/jar/protobuf-java.jar com.gc.android.market.api.Main <email> <password> <androidId> <query> <limit>

 where:

-- <email>: email address
+- email: email address
-- <password>: password of aforementioned email address
+- password: password of aforementioned email address
-- <androidId>: android ID of a device or emulator associated with email address
+- androidId: android ID of a device or emulator associated with email address
-- <query>: query to be searched for on the market.
+- query: query to be searched for on the market.
 More details can be found [here](https://github.com/anas-ambri/app-scraper#queries)
-- <limit> (optional integer): maximum number of results returned.
+- limit (optional integer): maximum number of results returned.
+Default is 3

 For example, the command:

-    java -cp ./jar/androidmarketlib.jar:./jar/protobuf-java.jar com.gc.android.market.api.Main example@gmail.com example 39cffa85d804bc89 Maps
+    java -cp ./lib/jar/androidmarketlib.jar:./lib/jar/protobuf-java.jar com.gc.android.market.api.Main example@gmail.com example 39cffa85d804bc89 Maps 5

 This command will output 5 possible apps that match the query `Maps`.